Unboxed-Software/solana-course/content/program-architecture.md

 # TL;DR

-- If your data accounts are too large, wrap them in Box
+- If your data accounts are too large for the Stack, wrap them in `Box` to allocate them to the Heap
-- Zero-Copy is how you deal with large accounts (< 10MB)
+- Use Zero-Copy to deal with accounts that are too large for `Box` (< 10MB)
-- The size and the order of structs in an account matters
+- The size and the order of fields in an account matter; put variable length fields at the end
-- Solana can process in parallel, but you can still run into bottlenecks
+- Solana can process in parallel, but you can still run into bottlenecks; be mindful of "shared" accounts that all users interacting with the program have to write to

 # Overview